OctopusDeploy/blog/blog/2022-06/octopus-release-2022-q2/index.md

 ### OAuth authentication improvements

-In addition to the current OAuth 2.0 Implicit flow, we also support OAuth 2.1 Authorization Code flow with PKCE so we're up-to-date with key protocols and standards to meet the needs of your security teams.
-Using Authorization Code flow with PKCE ensures your instance is more secure because you can dynamically generate a client secret on every request.
+In addition to the current OAuth 2.0 Implicit flow, we also support OAuth 2.1 Authorization Code Flow with PKCE so we're up-to-date with key protocols and standards to meet the needs of your security teams.
+Using Authorization Code Flow with PKCE ensures your instance is more secure because you can dynamically generate a client secret on every request.
 Please note that the old implicit flow can still be used until you update to the new flow via your Settings.

-The following authentication providers can now be used with OAuth 2.1 Authorization Code flow with PKCE:
+The following authentication providers can now be used with OAuth 2.1 Authorization Code Flow with PKCE:

 - [Azure Active Directory (AAD)](https://octopus.com/docs/security/authentication/azure-ad-authentication)
 - [GoogleApps Authentication](https://octopus.com/docs/security/authentication/googleapps-authentication)